ChimeraTK/GenericDeviceServer/README.md

 The mapping file for OPC-UA has to be named `generic_chimeratk_server_mapping.xml`.

-For further details on the format, refer to TBD
+For further details on the format, refer to the [example configuration](https://github.com/ChimeraTK/ControlSystemAdapter-OPC-UA-Adapter/blob/master/opcuaAdapter_mapping.xml)